mattpalermo/chain-fountain-simulator/README.md

 ## Introduction

 When a chain in a beaker is pulled over the side of the beaker, the chain will start siphoning out of the beaker as expected.
 But if the conditions are right, the chain will leap out of the beaker, reaching an impressive height before it starts falling to the ground, forming a fountain shape.
 You can see this clearly in [Mould's video](https://www.youtube.com/watch?v=_dQJBBklpQQ) [(1)].
-Surprisingly this effect was relatively unknown before Mould's 2013 video and so the Mould effect is an affectionate alternative name [(2)].
-Since then, a fair amount of work concerning the Mould effect has been published (see [Appendix - List of published work](#appendix---list-of-published-work)).
+Surprisingly this effect was relatively unknown before Mould's 2013 video and so the Mould effect is an affectionate, alternative name [(2)].
+Since then, a fair amount of work concerning the Mould effect has been published (see [List of published work](#list-of-published-work)).

 The chain fountain is interesting because it is tricky to explain.
 Biggins & Warner [(2)] show that in an intuitive model where a resting chain is simply yanked up into a siphoning motion, no chain fountain forms.
-You may be able to see this for yourself as Biggins & Warner's analysis is relatively accessable.
-One explaination for the lack of fountain is that the process of new chain being yanked up into motion by the rest of the chain is a [perfectly inelastic collision](https://en.wikipedia.org/wiki/Inelastic_collision#Perfectly_inelastic_collision) which will dissipate a lot of energy (actually the most possible) [(3)].
-In order to produce a chain fountain, Biggins & Warner predict that an extra anomolous force from the beaker is required in order to provide the chain with enough energy to leap out of the beaker.
+You may be able to see this for yourself by following Biggins & Warner's analysis which is reproduced in a friendly step by step [tutorial by Isaac Physics](https://isaacphysics.org/questions/chain_fountain) [(3)].
+In this idealized model, the chain pickup interaction is assumed to occur within a closed system, with no interaction between chain and beaker, so it is a [perfectly inelastic collision](https://en.wikipedia.org/wiki/Inelastic_collision#Perfectly_inelastic_collision) [(4)] which dissipates a lot of energy.
+In order to produce a chain fountain, Biggins & Warner predict the beaker must provide an extra anomolous force.
+They offer a possible mechanism for this force through assuming the chain can't exceed some maximum possible curvature.
 When I was initially presented with this explaination, it seemed unbeleivable.
-But now, after experimenting with the simulator, it is more clear that this is true (see [Results](#results)).
-I think a deeper understanding of the pickup interaction would help.
+By experimenting with the simulator, it seems (so far at least) that a anomolous beaker force is required and can even occur without a maximum curvature (see [Results](#results)).

-So the initial objective for the chain fountain numerical experiment is to find a minimal model that would reproduce a chain fountain.
-The nature of the beaker - chain interaction in the minimal model will contribute evidence to support or refute the anomolous force hypothesis.
-Actually, Biggins & Warner [(2)] provide a brief description of their numerical experiment which they claim did reproduce a fountain using an ellastic beaker - chain interaction.
-The methods used in this simulator are an elaboration on their description (see [Methods](#methods)) and does reproduce their results (see [Results](#results)).
-Once a minimal model is found and a chain fountain is reproduced, the minimal model can be used to help us understand and get a feel for what the anomolous force might be physically.
+A chain fountain simulator will let us run many numerical experiments and further explore this dynamic physics.
+The first goal for the simulator is to let us find a minimal model that will produce a chain fountain.
+The nature of the beaker - chain interaction in the minimal model will help us understand the anomolous force theory.
+Actually, Biggins & Warner [(2)] provide a brief description of their numerical experiment which did produce a fountain using an ellastic beaker - chain interaction.
+The methods used in this simulator have been based on this description (see [Methods](#methods)) and can reproduce their results (see [Results](#results)).

-Once we have a model which can reproduce a chain fountain, we can try reproducing predictions and observations about the chain fountain and perhaps making some of our own predictions and observations.
+A secondary goal is to reproduce predictions and observations of the chain fountain and perhaps making some of our own predictions.
 For example the chain fountain is predicted and observed to typically reach a height of 1.2×initial height [(2)].
-Additionally the chain fountain will grow at a rate of ∝t<sup>2</sup> [(4)].
+Additionally the chain fountain will grow at a rate of ∝t<sup>2</sup> [(5)].
 If the numerical error can be reduced low enough, I expect to observe both of these (see [Results](#results)).
-Try reading through the some of the [list of published works](#appendix-list-of-published-works) to find more predictions that could be tested.
+In the simulator, it seems that the width of the beaker has a significant effect on the chain fountain height.
+Try reading through the some of the [List of published work](#list-of-published-work) to find more properties that could be tested.

-Given the accessibility of the Mould effect, another objective of the simulator is for itself to be accessible.
+Given the accessibility of the Mould effect, another goal for the simulator is for itself to be accessible.
 As a web app, this will let anyone experiment with the chain fountain whatever their familiarity with numerics or their ability to obtain many long chains and beakers.
 We are lucky to now live in a world where web pages are interactive, performant and run on pretty much everything so I'd like to explore this with respect to visual, scientific, numerical experiments.
-This also provides an opportunity to make download, modification and redistribution as accessible as possible if all the source code is written in a single HTML file.
+This also provides an opportunity to make all the source code available in a single HTML file.
 This choice of platform does present some challenges for scientific computing but, in this case at least, it hasn't become a limiting factor.

 ## Usage